craig-day/fetch-build-from-gcb/README.md

 ### With a repo mirrored to GCR and gets `status` GCB webhooks

-If your repository is mirrored into GCR and the build information appears on your repository with a PR status from `my-gcp-project`, then you need to have your workflow response to `status` events.
+If your repository is mirrored into GCR and the build information appears on your repository with a PR status from `my-project-1234`, then you need to have your workflow response to `status` events.

 If your build creates an image tagged as `my-app:{commit_sha}`, then your workflow might look like
 this: